lanl/SHELTIE/README.txt

 Setup:

-	(1) switch into this directory
-	(2) run setup.sh, optionally passing in the path to the main repo setup.sh <main repo path>
+	(1) run setup.sh, optionally passing in the path to the main repo setup.sh <main repo path>
-  		[by default, <main repo path> is one level above where setup.sh is run]
+  		[by default, <main repo path> is one level above where setup.sh is stored]

 Usage: